nitinkc/nitinkc.github.io/_posts/Java/threads/2024-08-18-semaphores.md

 # Semaphore
 [English meaning](https://www.merriam-webster.com/dictionary/semaphore)

 ![](https://merriam-webster.com/assets/mw/static/art/dict/semaphor.gif)

 Can be used to restrict the **number of "users"** to a particular resource or a group of resources

-Unlike the **locks that allows only one** "user/thread" per resource.
+- Unlike the **locks that allow only one** "user/thread" per resource.

 Initializes a Semaphore with a given number of permits.
 The number of permits indicates how many threads can access the resource simultaneously.